rust-lang/book/second-edition/src/ch12-01-accepting-command-line-arguments.md

 Great, it's working!
 We're saving the values of the arguments that we need into the right variables.
-Later we'll add some error handling to deal with situations such as when the user provides no argmuents, but for now we'll ignore that and work on adding file reading capabilities instead.
+Later we'll add some error handling to deal with situations such as when the user provides no arguments, but for now we'll ignore that and work on adding file reading capabilities instead.